Galaxyy2/gx-pizzeria/README.md

 # gx-pizzeria
-Pizzeria script Fir Gabz MLO
+Pizzeria script For Gabz MLO

 # Join My New Discord